-In the early summer of 2018, Property inspection was conducted and followed by a surface sampling program.
+In the early summer of 2018, a Property inspection was conducted and followed by a surface sampling program.
 New rock chip samples collected over the Glatz Outcrop, immediately south of Trench 07-2, returned 3.03 g/t gold over 30 meters of outcrop.
 This confirms gold mineralization extends from the original Trench 07-2 area which returned 8.02 g/t gold over 39.0 meters for at least another 30 meters to the south and remains open in all directions.
 Assay results for the grab samples taken in the Trench 07-2 area returned gold grades that are consistent with the 2007 results.
-Samples were assayed, in the ALS lab in Thunder Bay, Ontario, for 48 elements using the MEMS 61 package.
+Samples were assayed, in the ALS lab in Thunder Bay, Ontario, for 48 elements using the ME-MS 61 package, with 4-acid dissolution.

-In the summer of 2018, drill data from 2007, 2008 and 2011 drill campaigns in the Pelham Zone were digitalized and cross sections were generated to provide a better understanding of the mineralized zone and its geology.
+In the summer of 2018, drill data from 2007, 2008 and 2011 drill campaigns in the Pelham Zone were digitized and cross sections were generated to provide a better understanding of the mineralized zone and its geology.
 All drill data was collated and combined into one database.
 A grade shell model of the Pelham Zone was produced with projected northeast plunge mineralization.
 It was determined that further drilling is required to confirm this hypothesis.
-Data compilation also included combining geophysical and geochem data in layered maps to identify targets for follow up.
+Data compilation also included combining geophysical and geochemical data in layered maps to identify targets for follow up.

-Activities during the three months ended March 31, 2019
+Activities during the nine months ended September 30, 2019